Clearance and discharge of radioactive material

 Clearance of radioactive material

 Clearance is the term used to describe the release of radioactive materials from the control of the radiation protection authority.
-Usually, this involves radioactive materials that are no longer required in the course of a practice.
+Usually, this involves radioactive materials that are no longer required in the course of practices.
 This procedure is possible for material with very low levels of radioactivity.
 The prerequisite for this is licensing by the radiation protection authority.

 Once the clearance criteria set by the competent authority are met, the materials concerned are no longer considered radioactive.
 From this point on, these materials do not require further radiation protection monitoring.